Sah2Sah2/API_ContactFormMyWebsite/README.md

 - Validate input fields (name, email, and message) to ensure all fields are filled
 - Send emails using **Gmail** as the SMTP service (configured via environment variables)
 - Respond with success or error messages based on the outcome of the email sending process
+- **reCAPTCHA** verification to protect the contact form from spam and bots
+- **Rate Limiting** to limit the number of requests per user and prevent abuse

 ## Requirements